 Bar Belly | 14 Orchard St

-On the lower, Lower East Side, Bar Belly is worth the little walk – it’s vibrant and alive with a young and carefree crowd, enjoying warm hospitality and simple but rewarding comfort fare like shrimp cocktail, cacio e pepe and chicken Milanese, plus three types of oysters (which are $1 during happy hour).
+On the lower, Lower East Side, Bar Belly is vibrant and alive with a young and carefree crowd, enjoying warm hospitality and simple but rewarding retro-slanted comfort fare.
+There’s a short wine list highlighting Californian and French drops and the cocktail list offers a whole section of alcohol-free options.
 The décor is distressed vintage, with uneven timber floors, seductive mood lighting and of course there’s super cool tunes on the playlist.
 Bar Belly

 The Flower Shop | 107 Eldridge St